adrianomsn/adrianomsn/README.md

-## Resumo
+## Resume

-Bem vindo ao meu perfil, atuo como profissional da área de dados há alguns anos, mas sou formado em economia e extremamente interessado em dados e como isso se relaciona com a economia, tecnologia, cultura, meio ambiente, política e entre outra infinidade de assuntos.
-A curiosidade e a vontade de entender mais sobre como as coisas funcionam é o que tem me movido e muitas vezes me fazendo saber sobre os assuntos mais aleatórios possíveis!
+Welcome dear stranger!

-- Bacharel em Ciências Econômicas pela Universidade Federal do Ceará.
+I do data and love talking about everything that interests me, such as politics, economics, geek culture, technology, nature, my family, and much more.

-    - Aluno agraciado com distinção Magna Cum Laude por excelente desempenho.
+- Bachelor's degree in Economics from the Federal University of Ceará (UFC).
-    - Entusiasta da área de dados desde 2021.
+    - Magna Cum Laude distinction for excellent performance.
-- Atuei na área de Dados, abrangendo diverso temas, como:
+- I have worked in the field of Data, covering various topics, such as:
-    - Primeira infância;
+    - Early childhood;
-    - Competências socioemocionais no ensino fundamental e anos finais;
+    - Social-emotional skills in elementary and middle school;
-    - Prevenção de criminalidade e violência;
+    - Crime and violence prevention;
-    - Gestão em saúde suplementar;
+    - Supplementary health management;
-    - Transportes e mobilidade urbana.
+    - Transportation and urban mobility.

 - Stack:
     - Python, R
-    - Bancos Relacionais: MySQL e PostgreSQL
+    - Relational Databases: MySQL and PostgreSQL
-    - Data Viz: Power BI, Looker Studio e Apache Superset
+    - Data Viz: Power BI, Looker Studio, and Apache Superset
-    - Data Warehouse: AWS(Redshift), GCP(BigQuery)
+    - Data Warehouse: AWS (Redshift), GCP (BigQuery)
-    - Git e GitHub
+    - Git and GitHub
-    - Excel e Google Sheets
+    - Excel and Google Sheets
-    - Airflow, Docker, DBT, Prefect e Jinja
+    - Airflow, Docker, DBT, Prefect, and Jinja